zenw01f/zenw01f.github.io/_posts/2026-04-01-Starting-Your-Cybersecurity-Career.md

 ### Where do you go first?
 Starting with a "Learn the basics":

-- Understanding the Windows Operating System
+1. Understanding the Windows Operating System
-- Understanding how PC Hardware works - Learn the components:
+2. Understanding how PC Hardware works - Learn the components:
   - Graphics Card
   - USB
   - Audio
   - Memory
   - CPU
   - Storage
-- How do you manage / administrate Windows
+3. How do you manage / administrate Windows
+  - Processes
+  - Drivers
+  - File system
+  - Hard drive / storage management (formatting, etc)
-  -
+  - Security